United Airlines says 3,000 employees have tested positive for the coronavirus

 Kirby cited the impact of the virus on the airline’s Newark hub, noting that on a single recent day nearly one-third of employees called out sick.
 The New York region was among the first spots in the United States to see a sharp uptick in coronavirus cases, largely driven by omicron.

-[28,000 cancelled flights later, airlines are still looking to get the upper-hand over omicron, weather]
+28,000 cancelled flights later, airlines are still looking to get the upper-hand over omicron, weather

 As a result, Kirby said United will reduce its near-term schedule to better balance staffing with flights.
 In doing so, United joins other carriers, including JetBlue and Alaska Airlines, which in recent days also have announced schedule reductions.